Ludwig Stössel

-Ludwig Stössel (12 February 1883 – 29 January 1973) was an actor born in Lockenhaus, now Austria, then Hungary.
-He was one of many Jewish actors and actresses who were forced to flee Germany when the Nazis came to power in 1933.
+Ludwig Stössel (12 February 1883 – 29 January 1973) was an Austrian actor.
+He was one of many Jewish actors and actresses who were forced to flee Germany when the Nazis gained power in 1933.

 Biography

 Stössel began performing on the stage in Austria and Germany when he was only 17.
 He soon became a successful character actor and performed on the most prestigious stages in Germany, among them the Max Reinhardt, the Barnowsky stage and the Künstlertheater in Berlin.
 Stössel later became a movie actor.
 His first motion picture was a small role in the silent movie In der Heimat, da gibt's ein Wiedersehn!
 (We'll Meet Again in the Homeland) in 1926 at the age of 43.
 He appeared in about a half dozen silent movies in Germany and landed more roles with the arrival of sound.

-Stössel's first sound movie was Georg Wilhelm Pabst's Skandal um Eva ((Scandalous Eva)) in 1930.
+Stössel's first sound movie was Georg Wilhelm Pabst's Skandal um Eva (Scandalous Eva) in 1930.
 The following year, he appeared in Max Neufeld's Opernredoute (The Opera Ball).
 Later that year, he appeared as a hotel owner in the German comedy Die Koffer des Herrn O.F.
 (The Suitcases of Mr. O.F.), starring Peter Lorre and Hedy Lamarr.
 In 1932, he appeared as Riederer in Der Rebell (The Rebel).
 In 1933, Stössel had a small part in Fritz Lang's famous mystery thriller Das Testament des Dr. Mabuse (The Testament of Dr. Mabuse), a film that was later banned by the Nazi government.
 His appearance in Carl Boese's 1933 comedy Heimkehr ins Glück (Homecoming to Happiness) would be his last movie in Germany.

 When Adolf Hitler came to power in 1933, Stössel was forced to leave Germany because of his Jewish background.
 He returned to Austria and appeared in a few movies, but he concentrated on the theater.
 In 1934, he appeared in the comedy Eine Nacht in Venedig (A Night in Venice).
 His last movie in Austria was in 1937 with Pfarrer von Kirchfeld (The Priest from Kirchfeld).
 After Hitler's forces took over Austria in the Anschluß of 1938, Stössel was imprisoned several times before he was able to escape Vienna and get to Paris.
 He and his wife, Lore Birn, eventually reached London.
 He appeared in Dead Man's Shoes and another British film production before heading to Hollywood in 1939.